dsohk/rancher-on-azure-workshop/docs/01-Install-Rancher.md

 This script will
 * Install Kubernetes tools (kubectl and helm),
+* Deploy RKE2 cluster
-* Deploy Rancher Install on a local RKE2 cluster.
+* Deploy Rancher Server on the RKE2 cluster with helm chart

 In about 5-10 minutes, your Rancher Server should be ready.
 If you see the example output shown below, this means you have successfully deployed Rancher Server on the virtual machine.
 Note down the Rancher URL and initial bootstrap password.